haacked/haacked.com/_posts/archived/2004-02-06-funny-piece-of-spam.aspx.markdown

 ---
 layout: post
-title: "Funny piece of spam"
+title: Funny piece of spam
 date: 2004-02-06 -0800
 comments: true
 disqus_identifier: 170
 categories: []
+redirect_from: "/archive/2004/02/05/funny-piece-of-spam.aspx/"
 ---

 > I usually ignore the spam that I get (and I get a bunch), but I read
 > one of them a bit more carefully:
 >